m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 </p>

 #### Sales Revenue
+- **Entire Period:** On average, monthly revenue grew by 1.4%, generating average monthly revenue of $585K.
-- **From January 2019 to December 2020**, OneStop Electronics averaged a 7% monthly increase peaking in December 2020 with $1.2M monthly revenue
+- **COVID Era Growth:** From January 2019 to December 2020, OneStop Electronics averaged 7% monthly revenue growth peaking in December with $1.2M generated in monthly revenue
-- **On average, monthly revenue grew** by 1.4%, generating average monthly revenue of $585K.
-- **Since December 2020,** sales have generally declined, with the largest drop occurring in October 2022 (-55%), where monthly sales fell to $178K
+- **Post-COVID:** Since December 2020, sales have generally declined, with the largest drop occurring in October 2022 (-55%), where monthly sales fell to $178K

 #### AOV
-- **AOV has remained relatively stable**: From 2019 to 2022, the average monthly AOV was $253, with an average monthly growth rate of 0.3%
+- **Entire Period (2019-2022):** AOV on average was $253 per month, with an average monthly growth rate of 0.3%
-- **AOV peaked** at $322 per order in October 2020 but dropped to a low of $217 by October 2022
+- **Peaks & Valleys in AOV**: AOV saw its highest level at $322 per order in October 2020 but dropped to a low of $217 by October 2022

 #### Order Count
-- **Order count** trends closely followed sales revenue.
-From 2019-2022, the average monthly growth rate for orders was 1.1% with an average of 2K orders per month
+- **Order count** trends closely followed sales revenue
+- **Entire Period (2019-2022):** The average monthly growth rate for orders was 1.1% with an average of 2K orders per month
-- The company saw its highest order volume in December 2020, with 4K orders, and its lowest in October 2022, with 825 orders
+- **Peaks & Valleys in Order Count**: The company saw its highest order volume in December 2020, with 4K orders, but by October 2022 it reached its lowest with 825 orders

 <!--
 #### Sales Revenue